Boltzmann distribution

-The term system here has a very wide meaning; it can range from a collection of 'sufficient number' of atoms or a single atom to a macroscopic system such as a natural gas storage tank.
-Therefore the Boltzmann distribution can be used to solve a very wide variety of problems.
+The term system here has a wide meaning; it can range from a collection of 'sufficient number' of atoms or a single atom to a macroscopic system such as a natural gas storage tank.
+Therefore, the Boltzmann distribution can be used to solve a wide variety of problems.
 The distribution shows that states with lower energy will always have a higher probability of being occupied.

 The ratio of probabilities of two states is known as the Boltzmann factor and characteristically only depends on the states' energy difference: